The Italian job: 2026 Winter Olympics will be staged in Milan/Cortina d'Ampezzo

 IOC members gave the Italian bid the nod by 47 votes to 34.

+"We are proud of this superb result.
+Italy has won, all the country will work together with the ambition to succeed and give everyone a memorable sporting event," Conte wrote on Twitter having left Lausanne before the result of the vote was announced.

+Italy's controversial Interior Minister Matteo Salvini predicted an economic windfall for the region.

-"It's an historic day and a victory of all Italians," said Italy's interior minister Matteo Salvini.
+"It's an historic day and a victory of all Italians," he said.

 "Thank you to those who believed in it from the beginning, especially in the municipalities and regions, and tough luck for those who gave up and who did not believe."